minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/GPIO_requirements/informational_requirements.rst

    :references:
    :verification-and-validation:

-   Analog mode enables GPIO pins to interface with ADC/DAC peripherals by disabling the digital logic on the pin.
+   Analog mode enables GPIO pins to interface with ADC and DAC peripherals by disabling the digital logic on the pin.

 .. req:: Push-Pull Output Configuration